flpeng00/GuitarSori/README.md

 # GuitarSori
 Library for using electric guitar as input device.

-- It use portaudio(http://www.portaudio.com/) / rtgraph library(https://github.com/ssepulveda/RTGraph) now.
+- It use portaudio(http://www.portaudio.com/) now.
+- Tested in Windows 7, 10 / Visual Studio 2015